aserranoh/linefollower/README.md

 the motors by itself.
 It is the user that sends remote commands to move the robot (like an RC car).

-In **autonomous** mode, the application pilot the motors.
+In **autonomous** mode, the application pilots the motors.
 In this mode, the user commands to pilot won't work.

 The application listens to an UDP socket where the commands to pilot the robot or change from one mode to another are sent.
 By default, this is the 10101 port.
-A remote client can sent a subscription request to the application using this socket to receive events from the robot (like confirmation of change of speed or mode).
-Also, the robot sends the geometry of the estimated road and the calculated navigation path to the subscriptors.
+A remote client can send a subscription request to the application using this socket to receive events from the robot (like confirmation of change of speed or mode).
+Also, the robot sends the geometry of the estimated line to the subscriptors.
 The package provides the `Python` script `follow-monitor.py` and the `Python` module `follow.py` to communicate with the application from a remote machine.

 The application is configured using a configuration file.
 Its path can be given through the command line arguments, but by default usually it will be